 To determine where an individual fits within the National Certification Program, an assessment process called a "background review" is used.
 The purpose of the background element is to review the personal history and experience of individual members as a component of the certification process.
 Reviewers assess an individual's background, including years of experience, relevance of experience, specific training and education against the certification criteria for certification and indicate the degree of compliance.
-The background review permits the National Admissions Board to determine the appropriate stage the applicant should be placed within the certification program.
+The background review permits the National Admissions Board to determine at what stage should be within the certification program.